flutter/website/src/deployment/ios.md

 ## Add a launch image

-Similar to the app icon, you may also want to replace the placeholder launch image:
+Similar to the app icon,
+you can also replace the placeholder launch image:

 1. In the Xcode project navigator, select `Assets.xcassets` in the `Runner` folder.
    Update the placeholder launch image with your own launch image.
 1. Verify the new launch image by hot restarting your app.
    (Don't use `hot reload`.)

 ## Create a build archive and upload to App Store Connect